sai-manideep-exe/sai-manideep-exe/README.md

-## 💡 I believe great things start with a conversation.
+## 💡 I believe great things start with a conversation
 Let’s connect and see where ideas take us.